 This sounds really obvious but how many times do we buy things we don’t need?
 Whether it is for ourselves or for our partner or children we can all be guilty of treating those we love to unnecessary gifts from time to time.
 So next time you think about spoiling someone in your house to a new toy, teddy, book or ornament think about where it will go, how often it will actually get used and whether it will actually be appreciated or just lost amongst everything else you already have in your home.
 If, having thought about it you decide this is still worth purchasing, think about whether you can swap it for something you already have at home, for example can the children keep this new book and get rid of an old one so you’re not adding extra things to the home but they are still getting a treat.

 2. Sell, donate and recycle regularly

-I also think you should try and have regular clear outs, or better yet keep on top of things week to week to prevent the need for a mass clear out when things feel too unorganised in your home, this will prevent you from feeling overwhelmed.
+I also think you should try and have regular clear outs and declutter often, or better yet keep on top of things week to week to prevent the need for a mass clear out when things feel too unorganised in your home, this will prevent you from feeling overwhelmed.
 As soon as you know you have finished with something, maybe you have read a book and wont read it again, your children have out grown a toy or an outfit or you are no longer interested in a certain hobby, ask yourself if someone else could get use out of that item.
 If no then simply recycle it, if yes decide whether you want to sell it or donate it.
 I find having a donate bag in the garage that I can add things to regularly really helps and then as soon as it is full I drop it off at the local charity shop, knowing others can get use form it and I’m clearing out my own house at the same time feels great.
 If yo want to sell it then using online social media sites as well as online selling sites can be great and relatively instant so you aren’t stuck holding on to them for ages like you would be if you waited to do a car boot sale.